02-FIVE BASIC MILITARY STRATEGIES AND THEIR MODERN IMPLEMENTATION

 Key words:

-strategy, extermination, annihilation, exhaustion, intimidation,
+strategy, extermination, annihilation, exhaustion, intimidation, subversion

 Cite this article: